Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization

 \subsection{Prox-decomposition and smoothness properties}

 An important property of the function $g=\calR + \Omega^C$ we want to infer here is its prox-decomposition property \cite{yu2013decomposing} in which the (unscaled) proximal operator of $g$ satisfies

-Under our assumptions on $g$ and $h$, this property extends for the inf-conv regularization (and hence the self-concordant smoothing framework)\footnote{Additional assumptions may be required to hold in order to \emph{correctly} define this property in our framework, \eg, nonoverlapping groups in case of the sparse group lasso problem, in which case, $\mathbb{V}$ is the space $\rr^n$.}.
-To see this, let $z \coloneqq (\infconv{\calR}{h_\mu})(x)$, and note the following equivalent expression for the definition of inf-convolution \eqref{eq:infconv}:
+Under our assumptions on $g$ and $h$, this property extends for the inf-conv regularization (and hence the self-concordant smoothing framework)\footnote{Additional assumptions may be required to hold in order to accurately define this property in our framework, \eg, nonoverlapping groups in case of the sparse-group lasso problem, in which case, $\mathbb{V}$ is the space $\rr^n$.}.
+To see this, let $\mathbb{V} \equiv \rr^n$, and note the following equivalent expression for the definition of inf-convolution \eqref{eq:infconv}: